Documentation Index

 | Row-level | Shared infrastructure, shared data structures.
 Tenants distinguished by a property on every record, enforced at query time. | Application-enforced.
 Relies on consistent query-time filtering. | Highest.
 All tenants share indexes, caches, and storage. |

-Row-Level Isolation in Helix Enterprise
+Row-Level Isolation in Helix Cloud

-Helix Enterprise focuses on row-level isolation.
+Helix Cloud focuses on row-level isolation.
 This is the fundamental building block for multi-tenancy.
 It provides full flexibility to implement any tenancy model at the application layer without imposing structural constraints on the database.
 Assign a tenant identifier as a property on every node and edge.
 Index that property with an equality index.
 All queries filter on the tenant property, ensuring that each request only accesses data belonging to the requesting tenant.
 This is the same mechanism used for any property-based filtering: secondary indexes make the lookup fast, and snapshot isolation guarantees that concurrent tenants do not interfere with each other.
 Row-level isolation keeps the architecture simple.
 The main model is still shared infrastructure: one writer fleet, one reader fleet, shared caches, and shared secondary indexes.
 Vector and text search can additionally use tenant-partitioned physical indexes when search isolation is needed.
 The tenant property in an index definition is the property name Helix reads from each node or edge to decide which tenant partition to use.
 When that property name istenant_id, Helix maintains

 separate vector and text search structures for each distinct tenant_id value.
 This keeps